HIV and Opportunistic Infections, Coinfections, and Conditions

 Can OIs be treated?

-There are many medicines to treat HIV-related OIs, including antiviral, antibiotic, and antifungal drugs.
-The type of medicine used depends on the OI.
+There are many medicines to treat OIs, including antiviralantibioticantifungal, and antiparasitic drugs.
+The type of medicine used depends on the type of germ that caused the OI.

 This fact sheet is based on information from the following sources: